-First of all, let me emphasize that one accent isn't better than another; it just happens that I am from the United States, and relaxed speech is very common as it is to different degrees with other varieties of English.
+First of all, let me emphasize that one accent isn't better than another; it just happens that I am from the United States, and relaxed speech is very common as it is to different degrees with other varieties of English or other languages.
 Will it help students studying in different parts of the word?
 Definitely yes because the purpose of the site isn't just for sounding more natural but also for understanding the speech of others.

 3. Is this site free to use online?

-And second, trying to cover all aspects of pronunciation is just to much for one Website to accomplish.
+And second, trying to cover all aspects of pronunciation is just too much for one Web site to accomplish.
 I just feel that rhythm (which is affected by unstressed syllables in reduced speech) affects comprehensibility to a large degree; I'll let other textbooks and Websites tackle other areas of pronunciation.

 Yes.
-Like my other multimedia sites, the site is free to use and is supported by relevant contextual ads.
+Like my other multimedia sites, the site is free to use online.

 4. Can I download or copy the materials for either personal, educational, or for-profit use?